graphql/composite-schemas-wg/agendas/2026/07-Jul/02-primary.md

 month to progress the "Composite Schemas Specification" project.

-The first meeting each month is the primary monthly meeting; the second meeting tends to be more informal and is scheduled at an earlier time of day to be more accessible across time zones.
+The first meeting each month is the primary monthly meeting; the second meeting is held earlier in the day to be accessible to attendees in Australian (APAC) time zones.

 - **Date & Time**: [July 2, 2026, 6:00 – 7:00 PM GMT+2](https://www.timeanddate.com/worldclock/converter.html?iso=20260702T160000&p1=3775&p2=110&p3=24&p4=37&p5=188&p6=496&p7=676&p8=438&p9=268&p10=234&p11=78&p12=604)
   - View the [calendar][], or subscribe ([Google Calendar][], [ical file][]).